WesBunton/MyCertificates/README.md

 ## Quickstart Guide

-Using the MyCertificate Android application is dead simple.
+Using the My Certificate Android application is dead simple.
 There is a single button to list the available user certificates, and allowing access to one of those certificates will allow the application to parse the certificate and display the information to the user.

 Note that none of this information is stored within the application.
 Once a user goes back to the main screen, all of the certificate information is forgotten.
 In fact, to display the information again, the user will need to again perform the explicit allowing of access to the certificate.